swcarpentry/DEPRECATED-bc/lessons/thw-git/local.md

 What problems does version control solve?
 * undo mistakes by rolling back to earlier versions
-* run and test with older versions for debugging (when DID it break?)
+* run and test with older versions for debugging (when did it break?)
 * allows you to keep and switch between multiple verisons of code
 * automatic merging of edits by different people
-* can distrubute/publish analysis code and workflows
+* can distribute/publish analysis code and workflows
 * archive or back up your thesis so when your laptop goes away, your thesis doesn't

 Today, we'll be using git.
 Git is an example of a distributed version